PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Linked List/Singly Linked List.md

 ```
 In C, we can represent a node using structures.
 Below is an example of a linked list node with integer data.

 In C++, LinkedList can be represented as a class and a Node as a separate class.
 The LinkedList class contains a reference of Node
 class type.

+- A data item
+- An address of another node
 ```

 <details> <summary> Code </summary>